 - Referees' names and email addresses will be requested and collected electronically by the Office of the Registrar during the online application process.
-Referrees will be contacted automatically by the Office of the Registrar shortly after submission of your online application for admission.
+Referees will be contacted by the Office of the Registrar shortly after submission of your online application for admission.

 - Personal Statement: Prepare a detailed statement in essay format (1 page) indicating why you feel you would be a good teacher.
 Focus on your experience working with or teaching children, including volunteer work; any training relevant to the field of education, including awards or certificates earned; and your personal qualities, skills and interests which you feel make you a good candidate for admission to the program.
 (This information is collected electronically during the online application process.)

 - Official transcripts from institutions other than Memorial University are to be submitted at the time of application indicating courses in progress and courses completed.
 Official transcripts are to be sent directly from the awarding Institution to The Office of the Registrar, Memorial University.
 Your final transcript indicating the award of your first Bachelor’s Degree and/or Winter Semester grades must be received by the Office of the Registrar no later than June 15.

 ED 3273 - Science in the Primary/Elementary Grades

 ED 3951 - Curriculum, Instruction, and Assessment in the Primary/Elementary School I